-And Matt thought being a history teacher was tough…
+And Matt thought being a high school teacher was tough…

-Fresh from a divorce, high school teacher Matt Taber decides to rent a cottage on Olympic Cove and lick his wounds before school starts up in the fall.
-But the Fates have other plans for him in the form of a merman running from a deadly family history, three selkies who have to satisfy a royal demand, and a new career as the Oracle of the Waters.
+Fresh from a divorce, history teacher Matt Taber decides to rent a cottage on Olympic Cove and relax before school starts up in the fall.
+But the Fates have other plans for him, in the form of four mates––a gentle giant of a merman and three selkies who have to satisfy a royal demand––and a change of career.

 - Heat Level: 4

 Books in the Olympic Cove series:

 - Breaker Zone

 - Cross Current